 In the case of VF, samples that failed the first line therapy, resistance was defined as predicted resistance to one or more of the drugs in the first line therapy.
 Similarly, individuals that failed second line therapy were predicted resistant if one or more of the drugs in the second line therapy were predicted to be resistant.

-The number of samples with and without predicted resistance was obtained and statistical significance was calculated using two-tailed T test method at pvalue 0.05.
+The number of samples with and without predicted resistance was obtained and statistical significance was calculated using Fisher’s exact test .

 Results

 In the preliminary assessment of the sample’s sequence data from FLX and Junior, the samples in which protease (PR) or reverse transcriptase (RT) or both were not amplified were not considered for subsequent analysis.
-A total of 599 samples from FLX and 468 samples from Junior from both baseline and first line VFs had both PR and RT sequences (Table 5.1) and were considered for analysis.
+A total of 599 samples and 468 samples that were sequenced in FLX and Junior respectively from both baseline and first line VFs had both PR and RT sequences (Table 5.1) and were considered for analysis.

 Out of the samples that were eligible for analysis, 464 samples were sequenced using both the FLX and Junior platforms, 327 samples using both the FLX and population based Sanger genotyping method and 257 samples with both the Junior and population based Sanger genotyping method (Table 5.2).